 Regardless of whether your office has a cheap drip pot or a very expensive espresso machine, cleaning off old coffee oils and grime will significantly improve the taste of future brews!

-They all need to be cleaned so that previous coffee does not influence the taste of your new one.
+They all need to be cleaned so that previous coffee does not influence the taste of your cup.
 Make sure you rinse thoroughly.
 For storage containers, you can use soap and water or vinegar solution.
 But make sure you are actually getting the oils, the build-up and other contaminants out.

 4. Grind The Beans Immediately Before Brewing